Ways to Create Employee Happiness & Growth Opportunities

 Think about short term projects or “stretch assignments” where employees use skills that may not be a part of their current daily workload.
 Opportunities to shine might include leading a committee or using a soft skill like public speaking.

 Some employees need nothing more than manager’s acknowledgement of their growth.
 This recognition can go a long way in creating a happy environment.
 Managers should be as specific as possible with growth feedback.
+Praise can go a long way.
+It’s highly motivating.
+Some employees wait all day for managers to respond to and praise their work.
+Praise, given in the right way, can result in more effort and better quality work.

 Artemis Consultants is an executive recruiting firm which seeks to match employees with opportunities for now, but also to positions where they can see future growth.
 Please visit our website to view our current job postings.